 Born and raised in Seattle, I moved out east for college to study economics at Yale.
 As the daughter of a physician, I have always been curious about improving healthcare systems to make care more patient-centered and economically efficient.
 Studying in London and Paris only furthered my curiosity in healthcare’s intersection with welfare systems and economics, exploring the spectrum of international models.
 After graduating, I spent several years in management consulting at a boutique firm, The Ripples Group, in Boston as a generalist across public and private sector clients in healthcare, retail, manufacturing, and a more.
 My healthcare projects involved strategy and operations for entities such as Medicaid, Boston Medical Center, mobile healthcare, and Departments of Health.
 I spent the past year in corporate strategy at a major retailer known for its customer-centric service.

 I’ve worked at Unum Group, a Fortune 250 insurance and workplace benefits provider, for 7 years.
-I spent the first 4 in a leadership development program, in which I rotated through multiple roles (in IT finance, underwriting, and corporate strategy) and developed an appreciation for how employee benefits contribute to people’s wellbeing and ability to weather through health challenges.
-Next I spent 2.5 years as a Finance Director, where I led financial planning and reporting for Unum’s $1.9B Group Life Insurance business, oversaw financial governance of a $43M investment portfolio, and controlled the Innovation Fund.
-About 5 years ago, I became interested in the behavioral healthcare space after observing people I care about struggle to find mental health support.
+I spent the first 4 in a leadership development program, in which I rotated through multiple departments (underwriting, IT finance, corporate strategy) and developed an appreciation for how employee benefits contribute to people’s wellbeing and ability to weather through health challenges.
+Next I spent 2.5 years as a Finance Director and led planning and reporting for Unum’s Group Life Insurance business, oversaw financial governance of the internal investment portfolio, and controlled the innovation fund.
+Along the way, I became interested in the behavioral healthcare space after observing people I care about struggle to find mental health support.
 I took on volunteer positions to learn about the industry and push for accessibility, and in 2019 I pitched the concept of a mental health solution to Unum leadership.
-In 2020 I led the design and build of the new solution, which includes digital preventative care, virtual coaching and therapy, and workplace education.
-As Assistant Vice President and GM of Unum Behavioral Health, I launched the solution in the market in spring 2021, and I’ll be looking on as my team grows its presence and impact across the country!
+I led the design and build of the new solution, which includes digital preventative care, virtual coaching and therapy, and workplace education, and launched it in the market before coming to Wharton in 2021.

 I grew up on Bainbridge Island, WA and graduated from Claremont McKenna College with a B.A. in Economics-Accounting and Psychology in 2013.
 After graduating, I joined DaVita’s Redwoods Leadership Development Program, a year-long general management training program, and subsequently worked on DaVita’s International team.
 Of the 3 years working for International, I spent 1.5 years working on building our finance and accounting operations in Malaysia and India.
 When my husband and I relocated to Boston, MA, I transitioned to MassHealth, Massachusetts’ state Medicaid program, where I was a Director of Special Projects and focused on reducing fraud, waste, and abuse across the agency’s operations.
 After two years at MassHealth, I joined Bicycle Health, a startup delivering online treatment for Opioid Use Disorder, where I was the first hire.
 As Bicycle Health’s Head of Operations, I oversaw our growth to over 3K patients across 20 states and led our people, revenue, and clinical operations teams.